 A baby sleep consultant shares how to get your baby on a schedule that’s appropriate for his or her age.

 If you followed me on Instagram this past fall, you know that my newborn, Thomas, was a TERRIBLE sleeper.
 He rarely slept more than 30 minutes at a time.
-It’s always rough with a newborn, but we don’t have family close by to help and COVID prevented friends from stepping in.
+It’s always rough with a newborn, but we don’t have family close by to help and we wanted ti keep everyone super healthy, which prevented friends from stepping in.
 I was in the hospital for 5 days so I came home very sleep deprived and then I rarely slept more than 3 hours a night for nearly 3 months.
 And I’m NOT a person who can nap.
 Since I work for myself, I didn’t get a true maternity leave so I was stressed about work as well, even though I have a fantastic blog team and Beautycounter team.
 On top of it all, I also dealt with pretty severe postpartum depression and anxiety, which was exacerbated by sleep deprivation.

 All the newborn books in the world couldn’t improve Thomas’ sleep.
-Nothing on my baby registry could fix it, not even the-supposedly magical Snoo.
-(That requires a whole other post.
-Short story – it’s unnecessary.)
+Nothing on my baby registry could fix it, not even the-supposedly magical Snoo. (which turns out, we HATED.)
+He wouldn’t even sleep in the car or in the stroller.
 I bought multiple sleep programs and read countless articles online.
 Nothing.
 Helped.
 I’m sure so many of you can relate.

 How to Create a Sleep Schedule for Your Baby

-We finally hired postpartum doulas to help and eventually hired a sleep coach, Molly from Restfully Sleep.
+We finally hired postpartum doulas to help and eventually hired a sleep coach, Molly from Sleep Shore.
 We started working with her at 8 weeks to try to make some improvements (there’s only so much you can do at that age!) and again at 16 weeks.
 At that point, our lives completely changed.

 Now Thomas falls asleep on his own and if he wakes up, he puts himself back to sleep.
 Sometimes I actually have to WAKE him up so he doesn’t sleep too long and mess up that night’s sleep.
 He smiles when we put him in his crib and he’s so happy when he wakes up.
 He’s more cheerful when he’s awake and almost never cries now.
 I’m telling you, it’s like a different baby.